MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/kaizala-overview.md

 - MED150
 - MBS150
 ms.assetid:
-description: Learn about the Kaizala app and how to send secure instant messages, Kaizala Actions, attachments, and more.
+description: Learn about the Kaizala app and how to send secure instant messages, Kaizala Actions, attachments, and more here.
 ---

 # Welcome to Microsoft Kaizala